I have written two screenplays, a novel, and a children's book.

 Thomas Jefferson was president from 1801-1809.
-The impartial noblemen from Virginia was supposedly against slavery, but he still owned a large group of slaves on his plantation at Monticello.
+The impartial nobleman from Virginia was supposedly against slavery, but he still owned a large group of slaves on his plantation at Monticello.
 He was quite attracted to one of them in particular.
-Sally Hemings, a slave he met in Paris and took back with him to Monticello, was a very light skinned black slave and could actually pass for a tanned white person.
-They had five children together from the affair, but only one them survived to adulthood.
+Sally Hemings, a slave he met in Paris and took back with him to Monticello, was a very light-skinned black slave and could actually pass for a tanned white person.
+They had five children together from the affair, but only one of them survived to adulthood.
 As children, they all passed as white people in the community with little trouble.
 When Jefferson died, he had clearly stated in his will that Hemings and the children be freed from slavery.
 They were freed, and their one surviving child, a son named Madison, looked very much like Jefferson himself.

 Warren Harding, who was president from 1921-1923, is remembered as one of the most inept presidents in United States history.
 He was so indiscreet concerning his extramarital affairs that it is believed that his wife poisoned him while he was still in office, although official records state he died of a heart attack.